 Their results indicated that NaOH pretreatment of Napier grass followed by individual hydrolysis and fermentation (SHF) yielded the maximum concentration of ethanol (44.7 g/L).It was also demonstrated that simultaneous saccharification and fermentation (SSF) of S. cerevisiae and cellulase (CTec2) after alkaline pretreatment produced 0.143 g of ethanol per gram of raw material (Tsai et al., 2018).
 Hydrolysis and fermentation are the most important steps in the production of bioethanol.
 Hydrolysis methods include enzymatic, acidic, and alkaline processes (Kusmiyati et al., 2016).
 In conventional SHF, cellulose is hydrolyzed into fermentable sugars before the process of ethanol fermentation.

 This technique, however, consumes a lot of energy and entails several steps in processing (Cotana et al., 2015).
 SSF, on the other hand, merges both procedures into one, reducing investment and operational costs.
 Research suggests that SSF outperforms SHF by yielding higher ethanol production and reducing enzyme degradation (Dahnum et al., 2015; Xu et al., 2015) This advantage is attributed to lower levels of glucanase and cellobiohydrolase in SSF, which enhances efficiency.
 Additionally, experiments using acid mine drainage for pretreatment have shown ethanol yields of 14.43 g/L for SHF and 14.83 g/L for SSF.
-Enzymes also play a crucial role in converting lignocellulose into fermentable sugars (Banka et al., 2015; Loaces et al., 2017; Burman et al., 2019).Fungal enzymes, especially those from Trichoderma reesei mutant strains, are widely applied in cellulose degradation (Gusakov et al., 2011).
+Enzymes also play a crucial role in converting lignocellulose into fermentable sugars (Banka et al., 2015; Loaces et al., 2017; Burman et al., 2019).
+In addition Fungal enzymes, especially those from Trichoderma reesei mutant strains, are widely applied in cellulose degradation (Gusakov et al., 2011).
 While yeast strains such as S. cerevisiae, Scheffersomyces stipitis, and Schizosaccharomyces pombe are effectively used in fermenting sugars to ethanol (Ariyanti & Hadiyanto, 2013).
 In reality, whole-cell fermentation with microorganisms is a less expensive method than commercial enzymes.
 In general, Napier grass is a potential feedstock for the production of bioethanol because it is readily available, rich in carbohydrates, and easy to use with many different fermentation methods.
 As techniques in pretreatment and fermentation continue to be improved, this energy crop will become a valuable addition to sustainable biofuel development (Azhar et al., 2017).

 Table 1: Composition and Energy Content of Napier Grass